Italy may be in Easter lockdown, but the party's on at sea - WTMJ

 Passengers welcomed the semblance of normalcy brought on by the freedom to eat in a restaurant or sit poolside without a mask, even if the virus is still a present concern.

-“After a year of restrictive measures, we thought we could take a break for a week and relax,” said Stefania Battistoni, a 39-year-old teacher and single mother who drove all night from Bolzano, in northern Italy, with her two sons and mother to board the cruise.
+“After a year of restrictive measures, we thought we could take a break for a week and relax,” said Stefania Battistoni, a 39-year-old teacher and single mother who overnight from Bolzano, in northern Italy, with her two sons and mother to board the cruise.

-The United States could be among the last cruise ship markets to reopen, possibly not until fall and not until 2022 in Alaska.
-Two Royal Caribbean cruise lines that normally sail out of Miami opted instead to launch sailings in June from the Caribbean, where governments are eager to revive their tourism-based economies.
+The United States could be among the last cruise ship markets to reopen, possibly not until fall, and not until 2022 in Alaska.
+Two Royal Caribbean cruise lines that normally sail out of Miami opted instead to launch sailings in June from the Caribbean, where governments are eager to revive their tourism-based economies despite activist concerns about the health and environmental impact.

-MSC spokeswoman Lucy Ellis said positive virus cases have cropped up on board MSC ships, particularly during the fall surge.

-“The important thing is we have never had an outbreak,’’ she said.
-The Grandiosa is equipped with a medical center with molecular and antigen testing facilities, as well as a ventilator.

-Extra cabins are set aside to isolate suspected virus cases.
-Because of the contact tracing wrist bands, if a passenger tests positive, medical personnel can identify anyone with whom they were in contact.
+On the MSC, extra cabins are set aside to isolate suspected virus cases.
+Because of the contact tracing wristbands, if a passenger tests positive, medical personnel can identify anyone with whom they were in contact.
 Once the situation is clear, anyone who is positive is transferred to the shore.

 According to an independent consulting firm, Bermello Ajamii & Partners, just 23 COVID-19 cases have been confirmed on ships since the industry began its tentative relaunch last summer, for a passenger infection rate of 0.006%.